danielbodart/chandlery/README.md

 Because otherwise the image tag tells you nothing.
 Existing images take the version as a runtime environment variable, so the same tag runs different software on different days, and "roll back" is not an operation you can perform.

-Chandlery pins the version — and its checksum — in the image at build time, and the container fetches exactly that from upstream on first start or refuses to run.
+Chandlery pins the version — and its checksum — in the image at build time.
 So `:1.26.44.3` is a fact rather than a hope, and rolling back is an ordinary Docker operation.

-The images deliberately carry **no game content**: Mojang's EULA and the Steam Subscriber Agreement both prohibit redistributing it, which is why every other image downloads at runtime too.
-The difference is that ours still knows which version it is.

 The rest follows from wanting the lifecycle to be plain Docker: `tini` as PID 1, a stop that hands the server its own in-band save-and-quit and *waits* (Bedrock does not save on a bare `SIGTERM`), a health check that proves the server is answering players rather than merely holding a port, and `restart` for crashes.
 No supervisor, no tmux, no monitor cron.